brittpinder/ios-reference/swift/initialization/README.md

     // No need to manually configure button3 because the convenience initializer takes care of it }
 ```
-> Some implementation details such as arranging the buttons in a stackview have been excluded in order to better highlight the important parts of the example.
+> Some implementation details such as arranging the buttons in a stackview have been excluded in order to better highlight the benefits of using convenience initializers.

 <br/>

 ### Two-Phase Initialization

-Class initialization in Swift can be broken down into a two-phase process: Initialization and Customization.
+Class initialization in Swift can be broken down into a two-phase process: *Initialization* and *Customization*.
 During the first phase, each stored property is assigned an initial value by the class that introduced it.
 After that, the second phase begins and each class is given the opportunity to customize its stored properties further before the new instance is considered ready for use.

 Two-phase initialization prevents property values from being accessed before they’re initialized, and prevents property values from being set to a different value by another initializer unexpectedly.
 Swift’s compiler performs four helpful safety-checks to make sure that two-phase initialization is completed without error: